 Are Stem Cells a "Miracle Cure" for everything?

 Absolutely not.
 In the area of orthopedic medicine, mesenchymal stem cell and PRP treatments can be an excellent option to help reduce symptoms and enhance natural healing.
 These treatments tend to be more effective in the early stages of arthritis.
-Nevertheless, severe joint damage, deformity, and degeneration cannot be reversed using stem cells.
+Severe joint damage, deformity, and degeneration cannot be reversed using stem cells.
+Nevertheless, many patients note significant symptomatic improvement despite severe joint degeneration.
 It is important to undergo a comprehensive evaluation prior to considering treatment.
 Some conditions do not respond to these treatments.